efile.com Checkout Process - Direct Deposit, AGI, Sign Return, efile

 - If your tax return is a 1040-EZ, you will not go to the screen below.
 You will go to a different screen telling you that your return is free.
 Click "Continue" on that screen and skip to Step 10 (if you have a refund or taxes owed) OR Step 12.

-Step 7 (Part 2): Enter the promo code in the white box, then click "Continue.
+Step 7 (Part 2): Enter the promo code in the white box, click the "Apply Code" button, and click "Continue.

 Step 8 (Option 1): Enter credit or debit card information.

 - Make sure that you enter the correct billing and address information.
 Otherwise, your order will not be processed.
 After four attempts, there will be a 12-hour processing delay.